Ennyola/GUI-clock-in-python-/README.md

-# Currency-Converter
-it converts all currencies in the world from to any currency of your choice
+# A clock that displays all the time in the world with respect to each timezone